Updated Timetable (all congress sessions now at Liverpool University, 23-29 July 2022)

 Personal names of proto-Norse origin on the island of Gotland: how long do they remain in use during the Middle Ages?

-Session 14 (4) – places and names in Northern England (Chair Fiona Edmonds)
+Session 14 (4) – places and names in Northern England and the Isle of Man (Chair Fiona Edmonds)

 Linguistic identities in Anglo-Scandinavian England, revisiting the place-name evidence.